jamescochran/Hi-There/How To/createPR.md

 So, you're sitting here at your command prompt.
 Changes have been made.
 They've been added.
 You've commited them you your branch.
 Let's do a PR!

+`git request-pull v1.0 git@github.com:jamescochran/Hi-There.git master`

+The following is doing a PR, seting the version (I guess?), setting the repos URL (not sure if this is 100% needed, and telling it to do the PR on master.